-- Mummy: Keeping with the Egypt theme of the Choju, Sphinx is partially undead, with its design taking inspiration from the sarcophagi of pharaohs.
+- Mummy: Keeping with the Egypt theme of the Choju, Sphinx is undead, with its design taking inspiration from the sarcophagi of pharaohs.

 - Off with His Head!: Ultraman Ace lops of Sphinx's head in battle, but the creature simply continues to run about like a headless chicken due to its undead physiology.